sourenaKhanzadeh/best_first_search_algorithm_on_se_domain/README.md

 # Heuristic Problems
-Using heuristic search on different domains.
+Using heuristic search on different domains. see how to [simulate](simulate) these domains.

 # Domains